Ghost-ikon/sirius-commands/README.md

 ## Commands

-#### :link: - You must have a bot running in order to use this command.
+#### :link: - You must have a bot running in order to use this command
 #### :crown: - Bot must be party leader

 ### Cosmetic Commands